 When employees work as a team, they communicate.
-They talk to each other about the task at hand and what is the best way to achieve the desired result.
-They strategise, divide themselves into smaller groups, hold discussions and try to finish the task in the most efficient manner.
+They talk to each other about the task at hand and the best way to achieve the desired result.
+They strategize, divide themselves into smaller groups, hold discussions and try to finish the task in the most efficient manner.
 Communication also allows employees to understand their roles and what their peers are doing.
-When employees know what their team members are doing, they can check up on the progress made and help each other out if someone is unable to reach their goal.
+When employees know what their team members are doing, they can check up on the progress made and help each other out if someone cannot reach their goal.

 3. INCREASES PRODUCTIVITY

 Teams share the workload.
-This means that if one member has relatively less work, she can help another team member to complete their work.
-This allows the project to be finished faster, thereby, increasing productivity and improving the overall bottom line.
+This means that if one member has relatively less work, she can help another team member complete their work.
+This allows the project to be finished faster, thereby increasing productivity and improving the overall bottom line.

-The importance of team building is that it improves the individual’s as well as the organisation’s productivity.
-Because individuals are working in teams, they can pick up on new skills and sharpen their existing skills.
-This improves team performance, makes them efficient and overtime, more work gets completed in less time.
-As a result, organisations are able to generate more revenue when they achieve their targets and deliver their best.
+The importance of team building is that it improves the individual's and the organization's productivity.
+Because individuals work in teams, they can pick up on new skills and sharpen their existing skills.
+This improves team performance, makes them efficient and over time, more work gets completed in less time.
+As a result, organizations can generate more revenue when they achieve their targets and deliver their best.

 4. BRINGS PEOPLE TOGETHER